heinerigel/skience2023/README.md

 https://medium.com/@balance1150/how-to-build-a-conda-environment-through-a-yaml-file-db185acf5d22

 ## Software Setup
 On Tuesday we will use __Geopsy__.
-Download the software on: Geopsy: https://www.geopsy.org/download.php
+Download the software on: https://www.geopsy.org/download.php

 __Instruction__: Select the platform you need (Windows, Linux, Max) and hit the green carton box icon to download Geopsy.
 No installation needed, just unpack the zip folder and place it in any document folder.
 <p align="center">